neutrinojs/neutrino/docs/middleware.md

 ```

 This middleware can now be used by consumers in their `.neutrinorc.js`, but now
-needs to be called so a middleware function is given to `use`:
+needs to be called in order for a valid middleware function to be passed to
+`use`:

 ```js
 const envLoader = require('neutrino-middleware-env-loader');